Wednesday, January 10, 2007

 Turn Signals

-So I posed the question, do you need to use your turn signal in a left turn only lane?
-As I stated, it's obvious and redundant.
-I had to know what the law was on it so I looked up the California Vehicle Code on the subject.
+So I pose the question, do you need to use your turn signal in a left turn only lane?
+Aside from how annoying it is to set there with the blinker clicking away, it's obvious and redundant.
+It would surprise me, but could the law really require such stupidity?
+I had to know so I looked up the California Vehicle Code on the subject.

 Division 11 Section 22107.
 No person shall turn a vehicle from a direct course or move right or left upon a roadway until such movement can be made with reasonable safety and then only after the giving of an appropriate signal in the manner provided in this chapter in the event any other vehicle may be affected by the movement.

 Wow, there it is!
 You must signal 'in the event any other vehicle may be affected'.
-So even under the law you don't have to signal because no one should be affected by your left turn.
+So even under the law you don't have to signal in the left turn only because no one should be affected by your left turn.

 I once got a warning because I did not signal a turn coming out of our housing area.
-There is a light there and only one lane and a parking lot on the opposite site.
+There is a light there, only one lane in each direction, and a parking lot on the opposite site.
 I wish I had known this law because I would have told the officer that I didn't need to signal.
-If there is only one lane and no oncoming traffic, how could my turning left (or right) possibly have any affect on any other vehicle on the face of the planet?
+If right of way is signal controlled (meaning I have a green light), there is only one lane (meaning cars can only be behind me and must wait until I commit to a right or left turn before they can make a right or left turn), and no oncoming traffic, how could my turning left (or right) possibly have any affect on any other vehicle on the face of the planet?